 Greater Than Fear is a progressive Minnesota campaign to promote unity and inclusiveness in the face divisive rhetoric and dog-whistling politics that have dominated the US political stage since 2016.

-I designed the complete visual identity and all communications materials used to promote the campaign at public demonstrations and throughout social media in Minnesota leading up to the 2018 Unites States elections.
+I designed the complete visual identity and all communications materials used to promote the campaign at public demonstrations and throughout social media in Minnesota.

 I chose to use the official state motto, "L'Etoile du Nord" (The North Star) as the inspiration for the logo so it could symbolically serve as a guiding light for campaign objectives.